 August 8, 2006

 Editor's Note: This article is Part II in a two-part series on warm forming stainless steel.
 Part II discusses simulation and experimental studies conducted by the ERC/NSM on formability of stainless steel at elevated temperatures.
-Part I, which appeared in July, discussed the rationale for and previous work on warm forming of stainless steels.
+Part I discussed the rationale for and previous work on warm forming of stainless steels.

 This column was prepared by Ajay Yadav and Giovanni Spampinato of the Engineering Research Center for Net Shape Manufacturing (ERC/NSM), The Ohio State University, Taylan Altan, professor and director.

 The die and the blank holder were heated through cartridge heaters, while the punch was

 cooled by water circulation for deep drawing a 40-millimeter round cup.

 Previous studies conducted on forming of stainless steels concluded that a Type 304 austenitic stainless steel exhibits a remarkable improvement in drawability when it is formed at elevated temperatures (about 100 to 200 degrees Celsius).

 The most common index of drawability for round cups is the limiting draw ratio (LDR).
 The LDR is defined as the largest draw ratio of the blank-to-cup diameter that can be drawn successfully without wrinkles and tears.1

 ERC/NSM, in cooperation with AIDA Engineering, Dayton, Ohio, and a stainless steel part manufacturer, conducted experiments using round cup tooling to determine the influence of temperature on the LDR.